JhonattanEscorihuela/jhonattanEscorihuela/README.md

 - 🔭 My last job was on [Github Profilinator](https://github.com/puravidaviajespremium)

-- 🌱 I’m currently learning Hyperledger, Kubernetes, TypeScript and Kotlin
+- 🌱 I’m currently learning AWS, MongoDB, TypeScript and Kotlin

 - ❓ Ask me about anything related to MERN stack and related technologies